RuslanOrlov/my-notes-rest-manual-server/README.md

 - changing a note,
 - logical deletion (changing the value of the IsDeleted field),
 - physical deletion of a note.
-2. In addition, the repository implements methods that support SELECT selections by the value of any of the fields of the note (filtering at the client level), SELECT selections of record portions (pagination at the client level), as well as SELECT selections that return the number of records in the database in total or with a filtering criterion.
+2. In addition, the repository implements methods that support SELECT selections by the value of any of the fields of the note (filtering at the client level), SELECT selections of record portions (pagination at the client level), as well as SELECT selections that return the number of records in the database in total or with a filtering criterion (to calculate the number of pages in the client).
 3. A DTO object is used to exchange data with the client.

 P.S.: This version of the application implements only the server.